Born: February 4, 2016

 Rescued From: California

-In early July, W.O.L.F. received an urgent request for help form Apex Protection Project, one of our wolf rescue partners in California.
+In early July 2016, W.O.L.F. received an urgent request for help from Apex Protection Project, one of our wolf rescue partners in California.
 There was a young wolf dog in a shelter in Los Angeles County, California who needed immediate rescue.
 He was sick, weak, and most likely slated for euthanasia since wolf dogs cannot be adopted to the general public.
-The young wolf dog was a stray animal who was caught by animal control in a park in South Central L.A.
-He was not able to avoid capture because his feet were so swollen, he could no longer run.
+The young wolf dog was a stray animal who was caught by animal control in a park in South Central Los Angeles.
+He was not able to avoid capture because his feet were so swollen that he could no longer run.

 W.O.L.F. immediately agreed to take the little wolf and made plans to fly the rescue team to California, rent a van, pick up the animal, and drive back to Colorado, all in twenty-four hours.
 W.O.L.F. staff got the wolf dog, now named Castiel, to our vet in Wellington, Colorado on the 4th of July.
 He was covered in ticks, malnourished, and suffered from a severe case of mange that caused secondary infections.
 Dr. Teva Stone immediately started to work on helping the sickly animal, and the decision was made to keep him at an offsite W.O.L.F. infirmary in order for Castiel to regain his health, gain some weight, and recover from his ordeal.
 Dr. Stone prescribed medicated baths, antibiotics, and pain medication.
 Castiel recovered quickly and moved to the Sanctuary on July 19th.